jagdishjaipur11/CoinDaemon/README.md

 2. cd CoinDaemon <br />
 3. File permission : chmod +x coin.sh <br />
 4. Run file : ./coin.sh OR sh coin.sh

+Now you can Use Script for Coin Daemon installation using browser